valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

     * add more than 150 products to the cart
     * update the products in the cart
     * remove an item from the cart
-    * finishing the checkout process
+    * complete a checkout
     * log in
-    * donate loyalty Points
+    * donate loyalty points
-    * log out
-    * etc.
+    * log out, etc.
 * do some of these actions on mobile devices as well

 **Django-allauth feature**